tommyvct/ManualRotation/README.md

 Tap the `Rotate` button to rotate the screen.
 Tap elsewhere or swipe to the side to dismiss the notification.

 ## Installation
 Currently there's no installer available.
 A manual installation is possible by copying files to `%LOCALAPPDATA%/Programs/ManualRotation` and run `ManualRotation.exe install` to register for startup.
-Similarly, uninstallation is as simple as run `ManualRotation.exe remove` and delete the files.
+Similarly, uninstallation is as simple as kill the process in Task Manager, run `ManualRotation.exe remove` and delete the files.